 - If you have taken out more than five credit cards in the past 24 months, for example, Chase’s 5/24 rule means you probably won’t get accepted for a Chase credit card.

 The more you know about why credit cards are denied and what you can do to improve your chances of getting accepted, the better chance you’ll have of choosing the right credit card for your credit score, income level and financial goals.
-If your last credit card application was denied, use this information to make your next credit card application as strong as possible—because that’s how you go from credit card denied to credit card accepted.
+If your last credit card application was denied, use this information to make your next credit card application as strong as possible.
+That’s how you could go from “credit card denied” to “credit card accepted.”